neko-kai/izumi-petstore/README.md

 A sample Pet Store application with Scala back-end and TypeScript front-end, wired together via IdeaLingua API definitions

-You can use this sample as a starting template for your project!
+You can use this sample as a starting template for your project

 IdeaLingua
 ----------

-[IdeaLingua](https://github.com/pshirshov/izumi-r2) is an RPC framework that lets you effortlessly wire together distributed applications with components written in any language!<br/>
+[IdeaLingua](https://github.com/pshirshov/izumi-r2) is an RPC framework that lets you effortlessly wire together distributed applications with components written in any language<br/>
-You can find out more at [our website](https://github.com/pshirshov/izumi-r2)!
+You can find out more at [our website](https://github.com/pshirshov/izumi-r2)

 Language Support Matrix
 -----------------------